 Fill liners with batter and bake for 15-18 minutes or until a toothpick comes out clean.
 Do not overbake.
 Allow the cupcake to cool in the pan for 5 minutes and then place them on a cooling rack to cool completely before frosting.

 In a large mixing bowl or stand mixer, whip the butter until light and fluffy, about 4-5 minutes.

 Add 2 cups of powdered sugar, one cup at a time, and mix in completely.
 Put in the vanilla, milk, and lilac syrup and combine.
 Add the rest of the powdered sugar and continue beating until the frosting is smooth.
 Add the food coloring and mix in completely.

 Frost the cooled cupcakes using a piping bag and tip of choice (I used Wilton 2D).
 Add fresh lilac flowers on top of each cupcake for aroma and decoration.
 Enjoy immediately.

-- Make your own lilac sugar in your coffee grinder!
-Place 1/4 cup sugar and 1 tbsp lilac flowers in your coffee grinder.
+Make your own lilac sugar in your coffee grinder!
+Place ¼ cup sugar and 1 tablespoon lilac flowers in your coffee grinder.
 Pulse until combined.
 Place in an airtight container until ready to use.

 Make your own lilac syrup by steeping lilac flowers in a simple syrup.
 Add 1 cup sugar, 1 cup water, and 1 cup lilac flowers in a small saucepan.
 Being to a boil and remove from the heat.
 Allow the syrup to steep and cool for 2-3 hours.
 Strain the flowers from the syrup, add purple food coloring, and store them in an airtight container in the fridge.